ehanahamed/ehdotfiles/hyprlandRice/README.md

   - Install it (through pacman) and then reboot, and it "just works"
     - even in a web browser for example, just installing it and rebooting fixes any "question mark blocks" or "unknown characters" from other languages
   - it doesn't "break" other languages, like russian or bangla for example, those alphabets will also work with this font
+- `noto-fons` - noto emoji has problems without this

 ### Input & other languages